 Can I use homemade pumpkin puree in this recipe?

 Absolutely!
 In fact, I have an easy homemade pumpkin pure recipe here on my site that you can check it out.
 But if you don’t think you have time to make your own, you can always use a good store-bought one.
 You can find it in the baking or can aisle at your local supermarket or online too.
+I love making my own because I can make a ton!
+I can use the extra for other recipes like these 8 pumpkin sauces.

 This post contains affiliate links.
 For more information, please visit my disclosure page here.